-The axial anomaly in its dispersive form reveals the duality between axial (pseudoscalar) and vector sectors: the intervals of duality of the axial channel correspond to vector meson masses, while the combinations of the mixing parameters and the intervals of duality correspond to the behavior near the poles and the coupling constants (residues) of the VMD model.
+The axial anomaly in its dispersive form reveals the duality between axial (pseudoscalar) and vector sectors: the intervals of duality of the axial channel were found to be numerically close to the vector meson masses, while the combinations of the mixing parameters and the intervals of duality correspond to the behavior near the poles and the coupling constants (residues) of the VMD model.

-We are indebted to Andrey Kotov, Maria Paola Lombardo, Sergey Mikhailov and Aleksander Osipov for useful discussions and comments.
-O.T. was supported by RFBR grant 18-02-01107 A.
+\textbf{Acknowledgements. }We are indebted to Andrey Kotov, Maria Paola Lombardo, Sergey Mikhailov and Aleksander Osipov for useful discussions and comments.
+The paper was supported by Russian Science Foundation Grant No. 21-12-00237.